General

 Local SEO Impact

-Google's algorithm weighs review response rate and recency when determining local pack rankings.
+Google confirms that businesses should respond to reviews to show engagement and customer care..
 Businesses that respond to reviews especially negative ones signal active reputation management and customer engagement.
 Your competitor down the street who responds to every review?
 They're likely outranking you partially because of that.

 Conversion Rate Damage